dendibakh/perf-book/chapters/9-Optimizing-Computations/9-2 Inlining Functions.md

----
-typora-root-url: ..\..\img
----

 ## Inlining Functions

 If you're one of those developers who frequently looks into assembly code, you have probably seen `CALL`, `PUSH`, `POP`, and `RET` instructions.
 In x86 ISA, `CALL` and `RET` instructions are used to call and return from a function. `PUSH` and `POP` instructions are used to save a register value on the stack and restore it.

 The nuances of a function call are described by the *calling convention*, how arguments are passed and in what order, how the result is returned, which registers the called function must preserve, and how the work is split between the caller and the callee.
 Based on a calling convention, when a caller makes a function call, it expects that some registers will hold the same values after the callee returns.
 Thus, if a callee needs to change one of the registers that should be preserved, it needs to save (`PUSH`) and restore (`POP`) them before returning to the caller.
 A series of `PUSH` instructions is called a *prologue*, and a series of `POP` instructions is called an *epilogue*.

-When a function is small, the overhead of calling a function (prologue and epilogue) can be very pronounced.
+When a function is small, overhead of calling a function (prologue and epilogue) can be very pronounced.
 This overhead can be eliminated by inlining a function body into the place where it was called.
 Function inlining is a process of replacing a call to function `foo` with the code for `foo` specialized with the actual arguments of the call.
 Inlining is one of the most important compiler optimizations.
 Not only because it eliminates the overhead of calling a function, but also because it enables other optimizations.
 This happens because when a compiler inlines a function, the scope of compiler analysis widens to a much larger chunk of code.
-However, there are disadvantages as well: inlining can potentially increase the code size and compile time[^20].
+However, there are disadvantages as well: inlining can potentially increase code size and compile time.[^20]

 The primary mechanism for function inlining in many compilers relies on a cost model.
-For example, in the LLVM compiler, function inlining is based on computing a cost for each function call (call site).
+For example, in the LLVM compiler, function inlining is based on computing a cost for each function *call site*.
+A call site is a place in the code where a function is called.
 The cost of inlining a function call is based on the number and type of instructions in that function.
 Inlining happens if the cost is less than a threshold, which is usually fixed; however, it can be varied under certain circumstances.[^21] In addition to the generic cost model, many heuristics can overwrite cost model decisions in some cases.
 For instance:

 * Tiny functions (wrappers) are almost always inlined.
 * Functions with a single call site are preferred candidates for inlining.